Greg Clark (tight end)

-Career
+Early life

+Clark was born in Centerville, Utah; He was the eldest of eight siblings (seven boys, one girl).

+College career

+Clark received both athletic and academic honors while in college.

+Ricks College (now BYU-Idaho)

+Clack was a consensus First-team All-American from Ricks College.
+The 1994 Vikings had 11 players being named to the first team, and five on the second team, in the Western Conference Football League honors.

+Stanford University

+Clark was recruited to Stanford University as a receiving tight end by Bill Walsh.
+While at Stanford, Clark credited much of his development as a blocker to his coach Pat Morris.
+Clark became a star at Stanford before the 49ers traded up to select him.
+Clark was the sixth tight end selected and the 77th overall pick in the 1997 NFL draft.

+Professional football career

 A 6'5", 255-lb. tight end from Stanford University, Clark played in 5 National Football League seasons and his entire career with the 49ers from 1997 to 2001.
 He was widely recognized as one of the premier blocking tight ends in the NFL.
-Clark was recruited to Stanford University as a receiving tight end by Bill Walsh after being named a consensus First-team All-American from Ricks College.
-While at Stanford, Clark credited much of his development as a blocker to his coach Pat Morris.
-He received both athletic and academic honors while in college.
 He finished his professional career with 92 receptions, 909 yards receiving, and 4 touchdowns during the regular season.
 In addition, he caught two touchdowns in the 1998-99 playoff game against the Green Bay Packers prior to Terrell Owens's last second catch from Steve Young to defeat the Packers.
 Clark was named to the 1999 USA Today All-Joe Team.
 Injuries forced him into early retirement, in 2001.

+Post Football Career

+Clark worked in investment real estate in the East Bay area and lived in Danville, California, after his playing career.

+Personal life

+Clark served a two-year mission (1991-1993) in Peoria, Illinois, for the Church of Jesus Christ of Latter-Day Saints.
+Clark was described as a loving husband to Carie, his wife of 23 years, and a dedicated father of three sons.